thingsboard/thingsboard.github.io/docs/user-guide/ui/trip-animation-widget.md

 taw-longitude:
     0:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-1-ce.png
-        title: 'In advanced tab, change Longitude key name on a custom one.
+        title: 'In the Advanced tab, change Longitude key name on a custom one.
 In this tutorial will be used "data1".'
     1:
         image: /images/user-guide/ui/widgets/trip-animation-widget/taw-longitude-2-ce.png
         title: 'In the Tooltip row, change both label name and key name to the same custom name ("data1").
 Click the orange check mark in the upper right corner of the page to save the applied changes.'